Sunday, November 30, 2014

 Friends of a Life Time

 Immediately after the reunion dinner, a suggestion was made that a WhatApp chat group be set up to link up all these ex-fifians.
 I obliged and the members are now linked instantly via their smart phones.
-So far, almost all are linked up except a few who have yet to migrate into smart phones.
+So far, almost all are linked up except a few who have yet to using smart phones.

 Wednesday, November 19, 2014